 Component 1: Local Container Registry

-Harbor is my choice for self-hosted registries.
-It supports:
+Harbor is what I run for self-hosted registries.
+It gives you:

 - Pull-through caching (automatic mirroring when connected)